 Prepayments, deposits and other receivables do not contain impaired assets.

-The maximum exposure to credit risk at the reporting date is the fair value of each class of receivables mentioned above.
+The maximum exposure to credit risk at the reporting date is the carrying amount of each class of receivables mentioned above.
 The Group does not hold any collateral as security.